isabella232/training-workshop/instructions/part-1-lesson-3.md

 Once the deployment has completed running
 - Verify there's a big green box with a checkmark at the top
-- Navigate to or refresh your development web site: [student-app-url-dev]
+- Navigate to or refresh your `Development` web site: [student-app-url-dev]
-- Verify that the workshop sample application is running.
+- Verify that the workshop sample application is running on the web site.
 It should look similar to this:

 ![](assets/1-3/dev-app-first-run.png)